LifeServe Blood Center » Did You Know?

 Q: How long should you wait to donate blood after dental work?

-A: You can donate one day after any of the following if your treatment has been completed and you are asymptomatic: cleaning, fillings, crown preparation, temporary / permanent crown placement, extraction and root canal.
+A: You can donate one day after any of the following if your treatment has been completed and you are feeling well: cleaning, fillings, crown preparation, temporary/permanent crown placement, extraction and root canal.

 Q: Can you donate blood if you are taking antibiotics?